deadmanssnitch/snitcher/README.md

 client.replace_tags(token, tags)
 ```

-Returns the updated snitch.
+Returns the updated Snitch.

 ### Remove Tags From a Snitch

-Removes all of a snitch's tags.
+Removes all of a Snitch's tags.

 ```ruby
 token = "c2354d53d2"
 client.clear_tags(token)
 ```

-Returns the updated snitch.
+Returns the updated Snitch.

 ### Pause a Snitch